John Birt, Baron Birt

 John Birt, Baron Birt (born 10 December 1944) is a British television executive and businessman.
 He is a former Director-General (1992–2000) of the BBC.

 After a successful career in commercial television, initially at Granada Television and later at London Weekend Television, Birt was appointed Deputy Director-General of the BBC in 1987 for his expertise in current affairs.
 The forced departure of Director-General Alasdair Milne after pressure from the Thatcher government required someone near the top, preferably from outside the BBC, with editorial and production experience (Milne had been summarily replaced by Michael Checkland, an accountant).

 During his tenure as Director-General, Birt restructured the BBC, in the face of much internal opposition.
-Some credit him with saving the corporation from possible government privatisation, and say he modernised the BBC and prepared it for the era of digital broadcasting, while others argue his changes to news reporting and journalism undermined the BBC’s commitment to impartiality.
-After leaving the BBC, Birt was Strategic Advisor to Labour Prime Minister Tony Blair from 2001 to 2005.
+However, others have credited him with saving the corporation from possible government privatisation, and say he prepared for the era of digital broadcasting.
+After leaving the BBC, Birt was Strategy Advisor to Prime Minister Tony Blair from 2001 to 2005.
+After 2005, he was a board member or chair of various commercial companies.

-He was appointed Chairman of CPA Global in 2015.

 Early life and commercial television career

-Birt was born in Liverpool to a Catholic father, a manager at the Firestone tyre company, and a Protestant mother.
-He was raised as a Catholic, and educated at the direct-grant grammar school St. Mary's College, Crosby, near Liverpool and read engineering at St Catherine's College, Oxford, graduating from Oxford University with a third-class degree in engineering.
+Birt was born in Liverpool to a Catholic father, who started work as a window cleaner's assistant but rose to become a manager at the Firestone tyre company, and a Protestant mother, who worked in a dockland canteen.

+He was raised as a Catholic, and educated at the direct-grant grammar school St. Mary's College, Crosby, Liverpool.
+Granted a place at St Catherine's College, Oxford, Birt read engineering but devoted himself to making films, graduating with a third-class degree.